 a.
-Semantic Fluency (RBANS)11,12
+Semantic Fluency (RBANS)

 The Semantic Fluency task measures the participant's ability to retrieve and express words using a semantic prompt.
 This is a direct assessment of expressive language skills often impaired in global and expressive aphasia.
-The participant is asked to say as many words as possible associated with a specific category of objects within a fixed time limit.
+The participant is asked to say as many words as possible associated with a specific category (e.g., fruits and vegetables) of objects within a fixed time limit.

 b.
-Digit Span (RBANS)11,13
+Digit Span (RBANS)

 The Digit Span subtest is a measure of auditory registration and brief focused attention.
-The participant listens to a series of digits read out by the examiner at one per second (e.g., 2-9) and is asked to repeat the digits in reverse order.
+The participant listens to a series of digits read out by the examiner at one per second (e.g., 2-9) and is asked to repeat the digits in the same order.

 c.
-Coding (RBANS)^{11,14}
+Coding (RBANS)